-Financial services companies faced significant difficulty related to the downturn in the housing and mortgage lending markets, corresponding declines in the value of mortgage-backed securities and the resulting impact on all areas of the financial services industry and the broader economy.
-These difficulties have given rise to considerable uncertainty regarding the global economy and financial services companies, in particular.
-The downturn also led to considerable write-downs in the values of many assets held by financial services companies and a tightening of credit markets that has been marked by a general unwillingness of many entities to extend credit.
+The financial services sector was adversely affected by global developments over the last several years stemming from the financial crisis including recessionary conditions, deterioration in the credit markets and recurring concerns over sovereign debt.
+These events led to considerable write-downs in the values of many assets held by financial services companies and a tightening of credit markets that was marked by a general unwillingness of many entities to extend credit.
 These factors caused a significant need for many financial services companies to raise capital to meet obligations and to satisfy regulatory and contractual capital requirements.
 Many well-established financial services companies were forced to seek additional capital through issuances of new preferred or common equity and certain companies were forced to agree to be acquired by other companies (or sell some or all of their assets to other companies).
 In some cases government assistance, guarantees or direct participation in investments or acquisitions were necessary to facilitate these transactions.
 In addition, concerns regarding these issues and their potential negative impact to the U.S. and global economies resulted in extreme volatility in securities prices and uncertain market conditions.

-In response to these issues, government authorities in the U.S. and other countries have initiated and may continue to engage in administrative and legislative action, including the Dodd-Frank Wall Street Reform and Consumer Protection Act and resulting rulemaking intended to address both short- and long-term difficulties facing the housing and mortgage lending markets, mortgage backed securities, the financial services industry and the broader economy.
+In response to these issues, government authorities in the U.S. and other countries have initiated and may continue to engage in administrative and legislative action, including the Dodd-Frank Wall Street Reform and Consumer Protection Act and resulting rulemaking.
 These government actions include, but are not limited to, restrictions on investment activities; increased oversight, regulation and involvement in financial services company practices; adjustments to capital requirements; the acquisition of interests in and the extension of credit to private entities; and increased investigation efforts into the actions of companies and individuals in the financial service industry.
 No one can predict any action that might be taken or the effect any action or inaction will have.
 It is possible that any actions taken by government authorities will not address or help improve the state of these difficulties as intended.
-No one can predict the impact that the these difficulties will have on the economy, generally or financial services companies.
+No one can predict the impact that these difficulties will have on the economy, generally or financial services companies.
 These difficulties and corresponding government action or inaction may have far reaching consequences and your investment may be adversely affected by such developments.